May my salary be garnished without a court proceeding?

 May my Social Security or other federal benefits be garnished?

-Federal law says that many federal benefit payments like Social Security benefits, Supplemental Security Income benefits, Veteran benefits, and Railroad Retirement benefits in most cases are not
+Federal law says that in most cases, many federal benefit payments like Social Security benefits, Supplemental Security Income benefits, Veteran benefits, and Railroad Retirement benefits are not

 subject to garnishment.
 This means that these funds are exempt and you may be able to stop your creditors from taking these exempt funds from your bank account.
 However, there are some exceptions.